toptensoftware/moe-js/readme.md

 2. The `app.locals.layout` property
 3. Defaults to "layout"

 To suppress the use of a layout set the property to `false`.
+Layout files are searched for in the same directory as other views.

 On rendering the layout, the originally passed model will be decorated with a new property `body` containing the rendered content of the inner view.

-A simple minimal template might look like this:
+A simple minimal layout might look like this:

 ```html
 <html>